-PROSPECTUS
+PRELIMINARY PROSPECTUS

-9,600,000 Shares
+8,824,000 Shares

-We are offering 9,600,000 shares of common stock.
+We are offering 8,824,000 shares of common stock.
 This is the initial public offering of our common stock, and prior to this offering, there has been no public market for our common stock.
-The initial public offering price is \$19.00 per share.
-Our common stock has been approved for listing on The Nasdag Global Market under the symbol "CCCC."
+We expect that the initial public offering price will be between \$16.00 and \$18.00 per share.
+We expect to list our common stock on The Nasdaq Global Market under the symbol "CCCC."